A show of support is not optional but mandatory.

 Blatant racism still exists, on a general and corporate level, no one likes to be associated with it.
 It is like a piece of dirty laundry which no one wants to touch.
 Which is why every tweet, share, and show of support is important.

 However, acknowledge that you cannot equate yourself in any way to the experience of being black, but that you listen to those who speak, and show your support, not with the intention of being a hero or saving the world, but simply with the humble mindset of giving a minute towards the bigger picture of justice.
-This can be done through the sharing of a facebook status, tweet, instagram story or post or donating to the families affected or the Black Lives Matter movement.
+This can be done through the sharing of a facebook status, tweet, instagram story or post or donating to the families affected or legitimate organizations that support the movement.

 Thank you for listening.